-This chapter reflects some practical experiences with AIX WLM.
-The ISV case studies were carried out in the first six months of 2000.
-Therefore, new features of AIX WLM could not be tested.
-Readers should be aware of this fact and be motivated to make their own experiences after studying the results of this chapter.
+This chapter reflects some practical experiences with WLM.
+The ISV case studies were based on AIX Version 4.3.3 Maintenance levels 2 and 6; therefore, the latest features of WLM with AIX 5L could not be tested.
+Readers should be aware of this fact and conduct their own experiments after studying the results of this chapter.

-Section 8.2, "Customer experience - WLM and a compute server for research" on page 210, reflects some experiences with WLM in a production environment at the Forschungszentrum Jülich GmbH (Research Center Jülich), in Germany, from the perspective of a system administrator.
+Section 8.2, "Customer experience - WLM and a compute server for research" on page 252 reflects some experiences with WLM in a production environment at the Forschungszentrum Jülich GmbH (Research Center Jülich) in Germany, from the perspective of a system administrator.